dterrero/the_tick_theory/README.md

-# Time as a Dynamic Axis — Source
+# Time as a Dynamic Axis — 4D

 “Time is not a backdrop; it is the counted advance of processes, and the universe sets the count.”